R-Type Tactics

 R-Type Tactics (アール・タイプ タクティクス, Āru Taipu Takutikusu), known in North America as R-Type Command, is a turn-based strategy/tactical role-playing game released in 2007 in Japan, and 2008 in North America and Europe for PlayStation Portable.
 The main part of the game consists of two consecutive campaigns, in which the player controls first the forces of Earth, then the Bydo Empire.
 The gameplay is structured as a typical mission-based tactical role-playing game, but retains many of the specific traits of the R-Type series.
 The game also supports multiplayer combat via Wi-Fi.

 The game received mixed reviews from critics.
 A sequel, R-Type Tactics II: Operation Bitter Chocolate, was released in 2009 exclusively in Japan.
-A remake of both games, R-Type Tactics I • II Cosmos, is in development at Granzella.
-It's set to be released in Q4 2025 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S.
+A remake of both games developed by Granzella, R-Type Tactics I • II Cosmos, was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on March 12, 2026 in Japan and on June 18, 2026 internationally.